httpwg/wg-materials/interim.md

 Mark: that's 1.1 we may or may not do it that way

-Gabriel?: some scope overlap with HSTS?
+Gabriel Montenegro: some scope overlap with HSTS?

 Mark: this is what are the things I can do next on this connection?